1999 FA Cup final: Post-match

 Although Peter Schmeichel had taken over as captain after Roy Keane was substituted during the game, Keane led the Manchester United team up to the Royal Box to receive the FA Cup from the Prince of Wales (now Charles III).

 After the match, Alex Ferguson praised Teddy Sheringham for his immediate impact after being brought on to replace Keane, saying: "Teddy was magnificent.
 He has proved a point today.
 He was the key to victory."
 He also complimented David Beckham on his performance in central midfield after Keane's withdrawal: "Beckham took over Keane's role and was absolutely magnificent...
 People say that going to Barcelona without Roy Keane will be a major hurdle, but I don't think so now."
 Ryan Giggs recognised the importance of scoring the first goal early in the game, saying: "It helped getting the early goal then the second.
 It was hard for Newcastle to get back into the game with the weather like that.
 After the quick goal we could relax and hit Newcastle on the break."
 Meanwhile, Newcastle manager Ruud Gullit was pleased with the effort his players had put in, but bemoaned their mistakes that allowed Manchester United an easy victory: "We were punished for our mistakes.
 The effort was right.
 The players worked hard and I can't ask for more, but every time we were on top we made a mistake and that cost us two goals.
 In the end we had to be thankful they did not get three, four or five."

 Some of Newcastle's fans were less magnanimous in defeat than their manager, as police in Newcastle reported more than 50 arrests related to violent conduct in the city centre following the match.
 A crowd of about 500 people had to be dispersed through the use of batons, dogs and horses.
 Similar incidents had been reported after Newcastle's cup final defeat the year before, but Inspector Jerry Barker of Northumbria Police said the situation had been brought under control quicker this time.

 Having claimed an unprecedented third Double in six seasons, Manchester United went on to beat Bayern Munich in the Champions League final in Barcelona four days later to claim the Treble, a feat never before achieved by an English club.
-Their FA Cup triumph would also have qualified them for the 1999 FA Charity Shield and the 1999–2000 UEFA Cup, but their position as league winners meant that they had already qualified for the Charity Shield and the higher-tier Champions League; therefore, the other place in the Charity Shield went to league runners-up Arsenal, while the UEFA Cup place usually reserved for the cup winners went to Newcastle as cup runners-up.
+Their FA Cup triumph would also have qualified them for the 1999 FA Charity Shield and the 1999–2000 UEFA Cup, which had absorbed the recently-defunct UEFA Cup Winners' Cup from the following season onwards, but their position as league winners meant that they had already qualified for the Charity Shield and the higher-tier Champions League; therefore, the other place in the Charity Shield went to league runners-up Arsenal, while the UEFA Cup place usually reserved for the cup winners went to Newcastle as cup runners-up.